-Footnotes/Endnotes: An approved style manual should be used for format.
+Footnotes/Endnotes: An approved style manual should be used for format (see the Style Guide section for a list of approved departmental style manuals).
 Footnotes/endnotes are used to document sources, to amplify or qualify a statement, or to make acknowledgments.